artdecocode/expensive/README.md

 ```

 This will fetch the package from GitHub, and not registry.
 If it was possible to see the git sha sum of the commit in `yarn info package` then it would not have been necessary, because one can compare source code against the commit number.
 By installing from GitHub directly, one can know what they install.

-## Errors and Troubleshooting

-`expensive` will display an error text when an error happens during its execution.

-### `getaddrinfo ENOTFOUND api.namecheap.com api.namecheap.com:443`

-This error means that there's no internet access.

-Check that the computer is connected to the internet.

 ---